proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/mosaic.md

 ----------------|---------|--------------------
 Divisibility    |	Integer |	Determines up to what decimal place the mosaic can be divided.
 Divisibility of 3 means that a mosaic can be divided into smallest parts of 0.001 mosaics.
 The divisibility must be in the range of `0` and `6`.
 Duration        |	Integer |	Specifies the number of confirmed blocks the mosaic is rented for.
 Duration is allowed to lie up to `3650` days (10 years).
 To create non-expiring mosaics, leave this property undefined.
-Initial supply  |	Integer |	Indicates the amount of mosaic in circulation.
-The total supply must be in the range of 0 and `9,000,000,000,000,000` atomic units (absolute amount).
 Supply mutable  |	Boolean |	If set to true, the mosaic supply can change at a later point.
 Otherwise, the mosaic supply remains immutable.
 Transferability |	Boolean |	If set to true, the mosaic can be transferred between arbitrary accounts.
 Otherwise, the mosaic can be only transferred back to the mosaic creator.